proxmox/proxmox-backup/docs/administration-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Sometimes it is desired to exclude certain files or folders from a backup archive.
-To tell the Proxmox backup client when and how to ignore files and directories, place a text file called ``.pxarexclude`` in the filesystem hierarchy.
+To tell the Proxmox Backup client when and how to ignore files and directories, place a text file called ``.pxarexclude`` in the filesystem hierarchy.
 Whenever the backup client encounters such a file in a directory, it interprets each line as glob match patterns for files and directories that are to be excluded